 In this module, students study cranial anatomy as it relates to anesthesia administration and pain control.
 Methods for taking and recording vital signs and blood pressure are introduced.
 Skills performed by the dental assistant in the specialty areas of Oral Surgery and Endodontics (root canals) are presented, including procedures for the administration of topical and local anesthetics.
 Students practice acquired skills on training manikins (Typodonts), placing instruments and materials.
-Children's dentistry (Pediatric Dentistry) as a specialty is presented.
+Children's dentistry (Pedodontics) as a specialty is presented.
 Related dental terminology is studied.
-Prerequisite: None.
+Business and administrative equipment is discussed.
+Students are introduced to basic anatomy of the head and teeth.
+Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication Prerequisite: None.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.